Catel/Catel.Docs/src/vnext/reference/Catel.Core/Catel/IoC/IServiceLocator.md

 ### MissingType

 Occurs when a type cannot be resolved the by service locator.
-It first tries to raise this event.If there are no handlers or no handler can fill up the missing type, an exception will be thrown by the service locator.
+It first tries to raise this event.
+If there are no handlers or no handler can fill up the missing type, an exception will be thrown by the service locator.